 What if I’m taking released-time seminary?
 Am I a full-time student?

 Yes!
-If you are taking seminary you are still consider a full-time student and can take Driver’s Ed for free.
+If you are taking seminary you are still considered a full-time student and can take Driver’s Ed for free.

 I take classes online from home part of the school day, but come to school for three class periods.
 Am I still free?